Minneapolis DWI Defense Attorney

 Unfortunately, many drivers feel that their DWI case is “easy.”
 They’ve been accused, so they must be guilty.
 As a result, many people plead guilty and never seek the assistance of a criminal defense attorney.
 But the truth is not everyone needs to plead guilty and not everyone who is accused of DWI will be convicted.

 There are both civil and criminal proceedings in a DWI case, and there are different penalties associated with each.
 Most people do not realize this, which is why it is important to have an attorney by your side.
 Many first offenders may feel guilty.
 They will go ahead and plead guilty because they may feel that did something wrong.
 You should know, however, that there IS a way out.

-The burden of proof is on the state.
 Each case is unique, so the evidence that is presented in each case is unique.
 But, a qualified Minnesota defense attorney can take the evidence and provide a case to refute the prosecution’s claims in order to have the penalties reduced or the charges dropped completely.

 For instance, the prosecution may offer evidence, but the defense may be able to:

 - Produce doubt that you were the one driving the vehicle